holoviz/panel/doc/how_to/interact/interact_basics.md

 # Generate Widgets for Function Arguments

-This guide addresses how to autogenerate widgets for function arguments with Panel `interact`.
+This guide addresses how to generate widgets for function arguments with Panel `interact`.

 First, let's declare a simple function that just returns the arguments: